-The Drainfield The purpose of the Drainfield is to distribute the water, leaving the tank, into an area of sand. due to all the water it ussually has very luscious grass growing on top of it!
+The Drainfield The purpose of the Drainfield is to distribute the water, leaving the tank, into an area of sand.
+Due to all the water it usually has very luscious grass growing on top of it!

 Since the early 1970s perforated pipe and rock became the materials most used for Drainfields.
 The wastewater passes through the tank into a distribution pipe called the header.
 Then travels through the perforated pipes that are called laterals.
 There is another pipe connecting the ends of the perforated pipe together called the footer.
 This completes the Drainfield in a closed loop system.

 Check out this video.
-It shows whats really going on in there.
-There is no sound.
-Do not turn up your speakers.
+It shows what's really going on in there.
+There is no audio.

 The Tank The tank is made up of two sections that are separated by a wall, but connected with a baffle.
 One section is for solids and one is for fluids.
 It has an Inlet T and an Outlet T. It also has at least 2 inspection ports.

 As the waste enters the first section of the tank it passes the "Inlet T".
 The purpose of the inlet T is to stop the scum from floating back into the inlet pipe and building up.
 This could cause a blockage in the inlet pipe.
 It also helps prevent the inrush of waste from stirring up sludge by slowing it down.